What you'll find in this section:

 - movie passes

 Participation in activities is FREE for enrolled students.
 For more information, please contact the Office of Residence Life at 609-896-5102.

 Rider University's online courses give your flexibility of participating in coursework anytime, anywhere.
 All online courses offered by the University are taught by the same Rider faculty and are as academically engaging as our classroom-based offerings.

-- Learning Platform: Starting Summer 1 2013 Rider's online courses are offered in Canvas, a learning management system.
+- Learning Platform: Rider's online courses are offered through Canvas, a learning management system.
 For more information, or to access tutorials about using Canvas, please visit the Canvas Tutorial website.
 Students who experience problems logging in should contact the OIT HelpDesk at 609-219-3000.